-- Do you want to go any further?
+- Do you want to talk?

-Here are some red flags that indicate your partner doesn't respect consent:
+Red flags that indicate your partner doesn't respect consent:

-- They pressure or guilt you into doing things you may not want to do.
+- They pressure or guilt you into doing things you may not want to do

 - They make you feel like you “owe” them — because you’re dating, or they gave you a gift, etc.